sapegin/washingcode-book/manuscript/100_Code_style.md

 ## Christmas trees against kebabs

-Some developers seem to prefer long strings, some short.
+Some developers seem to prefer long lines of code, some — short.

-_The longstringers_ write code that looks like a kebab on a long skewer:
+_The longliners_ write code that looks like a kebab on a long skewer:

 <!-- const puppies = [{id: 1, name: 'Dessi', parentId: 3 },{id: 2, name: 'Tsiri', parentId: 3 },{id: 3, name: 'Cthulhu' },] -->